Tag Archive | healthy greens

 Moving the Asparagus

-I dug each substantial clump and planted it after opening a hole in the new bed.
+I dug each substantial clump (35 lbs.) and planted it after opening a hole in the new bed.
 This exposed the roots to the air for only a brief period of time.
-At the time of the transplant in late winter, the asparagus was still dormant.
-Again, I set the root ball so the crown would end up only 1″ below the surface, firmed the soil, and watered them in.
+At the time of the transplant in late winter, the asparagus plants were still dormant.
+Again, I set the root ball so the crown would end up only 1″ below the surface.
+After planting all of them and firming them in, I watered the bed.

 After the sun had started warming the soil and as weed seeds began germinating, I mulched with dry oak leaves saved from last autumn.